Penneo/api-utils/api/create-signing-request/doc.md

 <!-- markdown-toc end -->

-# Create a Signing Request
+# Example for creating a Signing Request using the REST API

 Here is a list of calls that need to be made to the server.
 Please add the appropriate headers e.g: